Categories: Main

 Chicken adobo is the “unofficial” national dish of the Philippines.
 Chicken adobo is special because its roots are traced back to indigenous Philippines.
 It also highlights star ingredients of Filipino cuisine – soy sauce, vinegar, garlic, and bay leaves.

-You’ll see adobo made in numerous variations with countless ingredients, toppings, or sides.
+You’ll see adobo made in various forms with countless ingredients, toppings, or sides.
+The Philippines is made up of many islands and provinces that make their adobo differently.

-Nearly every region, as well as individual families, have their own unique take on the dish.
-Some people use orange juice, sprite, coconut milk, or some other “secret” ingredient that’s been kept in their family for generations!
+Not only that, but recipes vary between families too.
+Everyone has their own unique take on chicken adobo.
+Some people use orange juice, sprite, coconut milk, or some other “secret” ingredient.

-We don’t know any person who cooks adobo the same as another.
+We don’t know any person who cooks adobo the same as another, and that’s the beauty of it!

 How to Eat Chicken Adobo